horar/strata-platform-control-views/README.md

 ## Build and Integration Instructions
 * To build views you may use `./bootstrap-views.sh`
-* To integrate the views with `Strata Developer Studio` build, you may clone this repository under `components` directory of Strata Host Core repository and start the build process of `Strata Developer studio`.
+* To integrate the views with `Strata Developer Studio` build, you may clone this repository under `components` directory of strata-host-core repository and start the build process of `Strata Developer studio`.

 ## Contributions
 You may contribute in various ways such as reporting a bug, open a PR, or share your thoughts.